c4ffein/c4ffein/REPOS.md

 - Convert Markdown files to PDF in Python with optional custom CSS

 #### [writings](https://github.com/c4ffein/writings)
-- I will try to fight my perfectionism and start writing what I think about without caring if it is perfect or not
+- Trying to fight my perfectionism and start writing in public
+- Also deployed in a clean state at [writings.cafeine.dev](https://writings.cafeine.dev)

 #### [c4ffein/puzzles](https://github.com/c4ffein/puzzles)
 - Links to puzzles I enjoyed solving, and solutions for some